Montclar d'Urgell

 Montclar d'Urgell is a village in the province of Lleida, in Catalonia, Spain.
 The village and its surrounding area previously formed its own municipality, but it is now (since 1970) an exclave of Agramunt.
 It is also an exclave of the comarca of Urgell, lying within the comarca of Noguera.
 The village is located on the crest of the Montclar mountain range, that crosses out from east to west.
-The Urgell canal passes through crossing the Montclar range through a tunnel.
+The Urgell Canal passes through and crosses the Montclar range through a tunnel.
 Montclar is linked by road to the local C-14 between Artesa de Segre and Agramunt.